cpmech/script-install-mumps/README.md

 docker run --rm -it mumps_intel /bin/bash
 ```

-Alternatively, see [Visual Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).
+Alternatively, use [Visual Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).
 First, create a directory and copy the `.devcontainer` directory into it.

 Then, open your project folder (e.g. this repo folder) in Visual Studio Code and click the green button at the window's left-bottom corner.
 Choose _Reopen in Container_.